 url optionally specifies the url where the site will be published.

 Supplying this will:

-Allow other pkgdown sites will link to your site when needed, rather than using generic links to https://rdocumentation.org.
+Allow other pkgdown sites to link to your site when needed, rather than using generic links to https://rdrr.io.

 sitemap.xml, increasing the searchability of your site.